100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 Personalized presentation of

-A proposal aimed at running groups, Nordic walking and walking groups in general, multi-sports, teams or simply groups of people interested: we are available for ad hoc presentations to be made at their locations.
-On the occasion, in addition to the presentation of the program of the 23rd edition of the 100 km of the Sahara with video and photo support, direct contact and acquaintance between organizers and participants will be possible, doubts can be clarified and information on technical materials, general advice and preparation will be provided.
+A proposal aimed at running groups, Nordic walking and walking groups in general, multi-sports, teams or simply groups of people interested: we are available for ad hoc presentations to be made at their premises.
+On the occasion, in addition to the presentation of the program of the 100 km of the Sahara with video and photo support, direct contact and acquaintance between organizers and participants will be possible, doubts can be clarified and information on technical materials, general advice and preparation will be provided.
 WRITE US !

 DISTANCES

-Specific route for walkers,:50km in 5 stages including one night.
+Specific route for walkers,:55 km in 5 stages including one night.

 DESERT Campsites